 facilitates compliance with the principles referred to in section 4.

-When interpreting, applying or complying with this Act, a court, the Prudential Authority or any other person may consider appropriate international standards relating to insurance regulation and supervision.
+When interpreting, applying or complying with this Act, a court, the Prudential Authority or any other person may, to the extent practicable and with due consideration to the South African context, consider relevant international standards relating to insurance regulation and supervision.

-(a) If there is an inconsistency between any provision of this Actand a provision of any other legislation that—
+(a) If there is an inconsistency between any provision of this Act, other than a Prudential Standard or Regulation made under this Act, and a provision of any other legislation that—

 provides for the regulation of insurance business; or